-BUS 414 BUSINESS POLICIES and PROBLEMS 3 sem. hrs.
-Prerequisite: Senior standing
+BUS 414 BUSINESS POLICIES and PROBLEMS

+Prerequisite: MAT 215 and Senior standing

 A capstone seminar for general business majors, integrating all prior course work.
 Planning, goal determination, strategy and policy formulation and implementation, as applied to the major functions of business and the enterprise as a whole.
 Contingency and crisis planning.
 MBO/MBE, societal responsibility.
 A case study approach to the diagnosis and resolution of complex managerial problems and challenges, amid real-world constraints and uncertainties.
 (Spring only)